Steps taken by a typical NSRR researcher.

 For example, the

-folder typically contains demographics, anthropometry, questionnaires,
+folder typically contains demographics, anthropometry, questionnaires, and

-outcomes, in CSV spreadsheets.
+outcomes in CSV spreadsheets.
 For downloading large signal files, we

 downloading and installing